artsandmetaphysics/goodlifeodyssey/documents/the-histories-herodotus.md

 >
 > Croesus was taken aback.
 "And what," he asked sharply, "is your reason for this choice?"
 >
 > "There are good reasons," said Solon; "first, his city was prosperous, and he had fine sons, and lived to see children born to each of them, and all these children surviving; secondly, he had wealth enough by our standards; and he had a glorious death.
-In a battle with the neighboring town of Eleusis, he fought for his countrymen, routed the enemy, and died like a brave man; and the Athenians paid him the high honor of a public funeral on the spot where he fell."  ...
+In a battle with the neighboring town of Eleusis, he fought for his countrymen, routed the enemy, and died like a brave man; and the Athenians paid him the high honor of a public funeral on the spot where he fell."
+> All these details about the happiness of Tellus, Solon doubtless intended as a moral lesson for the king; Croesus, however, thinking he would at least be awarded second prize, asked who was the next happiest person whom Solon had seen.
+> "Two young men of Argos," was the reply; "Cleobis and Biton.
+They had enough to live on comfortably; and their physical strength is proved not merely by their success in athletics, but much more by the following incident.
+The Argives were celebrating the fetival of Hera, and it was most important that the mother of the two young men should drive to the temple in her ox-caft; but it so happened that the oxen were late in coming back from the fields.
+Her two sons therefore, as there was no time to lose, harnessed themselves to the cart and dragged it along, with their mother inside, for a distace of nearly six miles, until they reached the temple.
+After this exploit, which was witnessed by the assembled crowd, they had a most enviable death---a heaven-sent proof of how much better it is to be dead than alive.
+Men kept crowding round them and congratulating them on their strength, and women kept telling the mother how lucky she was to have such sons, when, in sheer pleasure at this public recognition of her sons' act, she prayed the goddess Hera, before whose shrine she stood, to grant Gleobis and Biton, who ha dbrough her such honour, the greatest blessing that can fall to mortal man.
+> "After her prayer came the ceremonies of sacrifice and feasting; and the two lads, when all was over, fell asleep in the temple---and that was the end of them, for they never spoke again.
+> "The Argives, considering them to be the best of men, had statues made of them, which they sent to Delphi.
 >
 > "I know God is envious of human prosperity and likes to trouble us; and you question me about the lot of man.
 Listen then: as the years lengthen out, there is much both to see and to suffer which one would wish otherwise. ...
 You seem to be very rich, and you rule a numerous people; but the question you asked me I will not answer, until I know that you have died happily.
 Great wealth can make a man no happier than moderate means, unless he has the luck to continue in prosperity to the end.
 Many very rich men have been unfortunate, and many with moderate competence have had good luck.
 The former are better off than the latter in two respects only, whereas the poor but lucky man has the advantage in many ways; for though the rich have the means to satisfy their appetites and to bear calamities, and the poor have not, the poor, if they are lucky, are more likely to keep clear of trouble, and will have besides the blessings of a sound body, health, freedom from trouble, fine children, and good looks."
 > = (1.30--33)

+The value-system, which underlies Solon's stories, is quite different than our own.
+The overriding importance of the Polis, and the view of their fellow men, contrasts with our modern individualism.
+The view that death is the better than life is odd, and unusual (think of Achilles' ghosts' comments in the _Odyssey_).
+The importance of strength and of dieing in battle also seem peculiar to the times Herodotus lived.

 Emigrating after a famine: